 “These studies should enable us to test this innovative approach in humans and thus, in the long term, to give AAV-positive patients the possibility of benefiting from gene therapy, despite the presence of antibodies.
 This could also make it possible to treat patients as soon as the first symptoms of the disease appear (affecting the liver, for example) and, if necessary, to re-administer the gene therapy treatment in an effective manner,” stresses Christian Leborgne, research engineer at Genethon.

 “This study represents an important step towards solving a complex and fundamental problem, namely the repeated administration of gene therapy treatments to patients who may need them, and also the treatment of patients who today are not eligible for gene therapy due to the existence of neutralizing antibodies in their systems.
-This study highlights, once again, the expertise of our researchers who are imagining and developing new approaches to make gene therapy even more effective and increase the number of patients able to access it,” says Frédéric Revah, Chief Executive Officer of Genethon.
+This study highlights, once again, the expertise of our researchers, who are imagining and developing new approaches to make gene therapy even more effective and to increase the number of patients able to access it,” says Frédéric Revah, Chief Executive Officer of Genethon.